Visa Traveler

 Arrive by airIncluded in airfare

-Arrive by cruiseIncluded in ticket
+Arrive by cruiseIncluded in the ticket

-Arrive by passenger boat687 MXN (about $40 USD)
+Arrive by passenger boat860 MXN (about $45 USD)

 Arrive overland for less than 7 daysFree

-Arrive overland for more than 7 days687 MXN (about $40 USD)
+Arrive overland for more than 7 days860 MXN (about $45 USD)

 How to get an FMM card (Mexico Tourist Card) if traveling overland or by sea?

 You will get a paper FMM card at the land border or seaport.
-Simply fill out the card and hand it over to the immigration at the checkpoint.
+Simply fill out the card and hand it over to the immigration officer at the checkpoint.
 The immigration officer will stamp and hand the bottom portion of the FMM card back to you.

 Keep your stamped paper FMM card (Mexico Tourist Card) until you exit the country.
 This card is checked when leaving Mexico.